Foundation Programme for UK Students

 There are many types of foundation year.
-In this case, the foundation year is a 'year 0' element of an undergraduate degree programme that is designed to enable learners who have not had the opportunity to enter the university using the typical qualifications (A-Levels, IB and equivalents), a route of entry into year 1 of an undergraduate degree programme.
-Students on the foundation year course study a tailored programme that is specifically designed to enable them to achieve progression on to the first year of their chosen degree.
+At Durham, the foundation year is a 'year 0' element of an undergraduate degree programme that is designed to enable learners who, as a result of educational disadvantage or disruption, do not have the level of attainment or access to qualifications required for entry to a Durham University course.
+Students on the foundation programme study a tailored programme that is specifically designed to enable them to achieve progression on to the first year of their chosen degree.
 There are many degree programmes that include a foundation year option, representing a large proportion of those offered by the university.
 Foundation students matriculate fully into the university, including becoming a member of one of the 16 colleges open to undergraduate students.

 Many degree programmes are available 'with foundation'.
 To discover if the subject you wish to study has a foundation year, click here.
 This will enable you to see if that subject is available and if so, by clicking on the link to that programme, the entry requirements and other relevant information can be found.